 Don't stress over salads.
-We've created ten easy dressings from storecupboard ingredients you can mix together in minutes.
+We've created 10 easy dressings from storecupboard ingredients you can mix together in minutes.

-It's the last thing you think of when you're putting together a no-fuss summer side salad: the dressing.
-With this in mind, we've created ten super-easy dressings you can throw together for any occasion to suit every possible leafy combination.
+It's the last thing you think of when you're putting together a no-fuss summer salad: the dressing.
+With this in mind, we've created 10 super-easy dressings you can throw together for any occasion, to suit every possible leafy combination.
+All of these easy recipes take minutes to make and need just a handful of ingredients to create something full of flavour, taking your salad to the next level.

 A classic recipe that everyone enjoys, made with oil and vinegar.
 This is the solid foundation of the salad dressing world.
 To make, whisk 1 tsp Dijon mustard with 2 tbsp white wine vinegar, 6 tbsp extra virgin olive oil, a pinch of sugar and salt and pepper in a small bowl or shake together in a jam jar.